sd65/MiniVim/README.md

 `:UndoCloseTab` | Reopen the last close buffer/tab in a new tab `:RemoveTrailingSpaces` | Remove the unwanted spaces at the end of lines

+## How to add plugins to MiniVim

+The [automated setup](#automated-setup) source in the main Vim configuration file *(.vimrc)* MiniVim.
+This means that you have a clean and standard .vimrc.

+**To keep MiniVim, don't delete the `source [...]/MiniVim` instruction in the .vimrc file.**

+To add plugins, simply follow the plugin's instructions.
+You should manage them with a plugin manager as [Vundle](https://github.com/VundleVim/Vundle.vim) or the old [Pathogen](https://github.com/tpope/vim-pathogen).

 ## Other info

 The file is **heavily** commented.
 You're welcome to open, read and change what you want. *It's easy.*